 With this spotted pattern:

 There's an interesting link between the orange coloration and a cat's gender.
-According to Arnold Plotnick, DVM, approximately 80 percent of all orange tabbies are males.
+Approximately 80 percent of all orange tabbies are males.

 The gender of every cat is determined by the sex chromosomes it inherits.
 There is an X chromosome and a Y chromosome.

 - Female cats inherit two X chromosomes (XX).

 - Male cats inherit one X chromosome and one Y chromosome (XY).